arcinfini/arcinfini/README.md

 hi im arcinfini. i often work on discord bots for fun.

-my favorite languages: python, lua, rust... and some other languages i can work with: java, javascript.
+my favorite languages: python, lua, rust... and some other languages i can work with: java, javascript. i also have my fair experience with SQL; mostly with postgres.